Roanoke made me queer again

 When my friend from New York said that Roanoke made him queer again, I believe he was referring to the different ways in which he embodied queerness (as a Northerner moving through Southern space) and also encountered queerness (meeting trans friends, getting to know my queer family) in our small Southern city.
 He was learning about Roanoke’s storied queer past, and developing his own subjective place-based consciousness of this city and of his queer body moving through public space.
 I believe queer public history does this work: it forces us to explore our own personal lived experiences of gender, sexuality, and space.
 Public history is not simply a process or a product that queer people can make.
 It makes us.
 When I say Roanoke made me queer again, I mean: I came here newly “out,” and since then I have come out again, butterfly-like, a second time, as a different yet more honest version of myself.
 The practice of queer public history—documenting trans women’s lives—gave me back my gender.

-~ Gregory Rosenthal is assistant professor of public history at Roanoke College.
-They recently received honorable mention for NCPH’s G. Wesley Johnson Award for “Make Roanoke Queer Again: Community History and Urban Change in a Southern City,” The Public Historian 39, no. 1.
-You can find them on the web at https://gregoryrosenthal.com/
+~ G. Samantha Rosenthal is assistant professor of public history at Roanoke College.
+She recently received honorable mention for NCPH’s G. Wesley Johnson Award for “Make Roanoke Queer Again: Community History and Urban Change in a Southern City,” The Public Historian 39, no. 1.
+You can find her on the web at https://gregoryrosenthal.com/

 2 comments